Loading NuWatt Energy...

 BERDO M&V

-First-full-year ENERGY STAR Portfolio Manager submission shows building now meeting 2030 intensity target 4+ years early.
-Owner banks compliance margin while planning the Phase 2 heat pump retrofit for the 2035 tightening.
+The first full-year ENERGY STAR Portfolio Manager submission shows the reduced intensity, with third-party verification in the required year.
+The owner banks compliance margin while planning the Phase 2 heat pump retrofit against the next step-down.

-Illustrative only; exact dollar outcomes depend on system design, current SMART block, owner tax posture, and interconnection outcome.
+Dollar outcomes depend on system design, the current SMART block, owner tax posture and interconnection outcome, so no total is asserted here.
 Request a building-specific assessment for actual numbers.

 How Massachusetts RPS Class I compliance drives commercial solar revenue, stacked alongside SMART 3.0.